 Today many acres of vines are planted in Jamieson Canyon, primarily from larger producers including Laird Family Estate and Raymond Winery.
 Vines were more recently planted to the north of their property, cresting right at the ridge line but not planted lower due to county slope ordinances.
 Elkhorn Cellars was originally a grape grower for many years (selling fruit to other wineries); today they use all grapes grown on the property for their own wines.

-Ken’s favorite place is among the vineyards and weather permitting, he will walk you through the vines and answer any vineyard related questions you may have.
-Being located closer to the San Pablo Bay than vineyards up valley means they have to contend with birds – each row has existing netting in place all year long – ready to wrap around the fruit after it goes through veraison later in the year.
+Being located closer to the San Pablo Bay means they have to contend with birds – each row is netted after the grapes go through veraison.
 Flocks of starlings in the area can certainly devastate a grape crop.
-The focus here is on quality not quantity – typically they harvest about 2 tons per acre.
+The focus here is on quality not quantity – their vines naturally produce low yields with very small berries having a high skin to juice ratio.
+They do not drop any grapes throughout the growing season; typically they harvest only about 2 tons per acre.

-With more than 30 harvests’ under his belt, Ken has built up a wealth of viticultural information including vineyard management practices that work best among his own vines.
-It is an educational experience listening to him convey his passion and knowledge about growing wine grapes – specifically about one of the harder grapes to grow, Pinot noir.
+With more than 35 harvests’ under his belt, Ken has built up a wealth of viticulture knowledge including specific vineyard management practices which work best for his own vines.
+It is clear he is most at home when he is working among the vines.
+It is very educational listening to him convey his passion and knowledge about growing wine grapes – specifically about one of the more difficult grapes to grow, Pinot Noir.